-Pile burning would occur in the Section 16 and the Section 18 treatment areas.
+Pile burning would occur in the Section 16 and the Section 18 treatment areas, and possibly the Section 16 potential treatment area.
 Pile burning would extend the duration of air quality effects to another season within those treatment areas.
 Once dry, piles would be burned in accordance with state regulations and requirements (WAC 332-24-205).
 Burn permits may be required for burning in the Section 16 treatment area but are not anticipated for the burning at Section 18 treatment area because the burning would likely meet the no-permit requirements described in Section 3.2.1.
 The work would follow any general instructions or advisories associated with fire danger instructions issued by WDNR.
 Burning for this project would not be conducted during the dry summer or early fall season.
 Thus, impacts from pile burning would be short-term and minor because of the limited extent of burning and implementation of measures described in Section 3.2.1.